-All riding helmet manufacturers have to produce helmets to meet one of three international safety standards or marks – the PAS015:2011, the EN1384:2012/BSEN1384:2012 and ASTM F1163:04a – some may even produce helmets to meet all of them.
-As each standard tests for a different set of accident situations, helmets that meet multiple standards provide the most comprehensive protection and cover a wider range of potential accident situations.
+All riding helmet manufacturers have to produce helmets to meet one of three international safety standards or marks – the PAS015:2011, the VG1 01.040 2014-12 and ASTM F1163:04a – and some may even produce helmets to meet all of them.

-When determining helmet safety and assessing if a helmet passes a particular standard, each of the individual standards have their own criteria and tests, putting more or less emphasis on different helmets and various types of injuries.
-For example, they’ll assess how much of the head a helmet covers, how a rider falls and onto what type of surface, how a helmet moves and how much an injury riders can expect to receive from their fall.
+When determining helmet safety and assessing if a helmet will pass, each of the individual standards have their own criteria and tests that place more or less emphasis on different helmets and various types of injuries.
+For example, they will examine how much of the head a helmet covers, how a rider falls and onto what type of surface, how a helmet moves, and how severe an injury riders can expect to receive from that fall.

 The SNELL E2001 has also become a popular standard for riders to look for when it comes to ensuring the safety of their helmets.
 The key differences in testing that set SNELL apart include a higher drop onto a flat surface, a drop onto a metal ball instead of a sharp metal edge, and a measure of crush resistance that uses greater force.

 While some standards look closely at preventing the most severe types of head injuries a rider may experience, others protect from the more commonplace.
 No one standard can accurately predict the specific type of accident or fall a rider may experience as there are too many variables to take into account: if the fall is on concrete, grass or in an arena, whether the rider is kicked when he or she falls, whether the horse is wearing studs/caulks, or if a horse falls on the rider, causing a crush injury.
 Therefore, a helmet that meets multiple standards has been proven to provide the most comprehensive protection and cover a wider range of the potential accident scenarios a rider might experience.